Prominent enhancement of axion thermalization rate from axion-kaon interactions

 Given charge-conjugation symmetry, we only need to calculate four independent types of $a\pi\to\pi\pi$ and $aK\to\pi K$ processes, whose FSIs can be resummed by the above unitarization procedure.
 We incorporate the contributions from both $S$ and $P$ waves, and elaborate the interactions separately for the four kinds of reactions below: \begin{itemize} \item[(1)] $a\pi^0\to\pi^+\pi^-,\,\pi^0\pi^0$.
 The isospin of $\pi\pi$ final states can only be $I=0,\,2$ due to $C$-parity conservation.
 Only $S$ wave needs to be considered.
 The $IJ=00$ channel contains the $f_0(500)$ and $f_0(980)$ resonances, while the $IJ=20$ is a nonresonant channel.
 The next heavier $K\bar{K}$ coupled state is also included for the proper description of FSIs with $IJ=00$.
 In $IJ=20$ sector, the elastic $\pi\pi$ interaction is sufficient for our study. \item[(2)] $a\pi^+\to\pi^+\pi^0$.
 Final state $\pi^+\pi^0$ can be decomposed into $IJ=11$ and $IJ=20$ channels.
 The former includes the prominent $\rho(770)$ resonance. $K^+\bar{K}^0$ coupled state is further introduced to describe FSIs in this channel.
 The $IJ=20$ channel shares the same FSIs with that in $a\pi^0$ case as we neglect the tiny IB effect in the two-meson FSIs. \item[(3)] $a K^+\to\pi^+K^0,\,\pi^0K^+$. $\pi K$ in final states can be decomposed into the channels with $IJ=\frac{1}{2}0$, $\frac{1}{2}1$, $\frac{3}{2}0$, and $\frac{3}{2}1$.
 The former two are resonant channels which comprise $K^*_0(700)$/$\kappa$ and $K^*(892)$, respectively.
 We additionally introduce the coupled state $\eta K$ to describe the FSIs in the scattering processes with $IJ=\frac{1}{2}0$, $\frac{1}{2}1$.
 Excellent description for the $IJ=\frac{3}{2}0$ sector can be achieved by using $\pi K$ single-channel scattering.
 The interaction in the nonresonant channel with $IJ=\frac{3}{2}1$ is rather weak, and we will neglect its effect. \item[(4)] $aK^0\to\pi^0K^0,\,\pi^-K^+$.
 The situation of the FSIs in this case is the same as that of $aK^+$. \end{itemize}

 The parameters in the unitarized amplitudes include the subtraction constants $\asc$ in $\mathcal{G}$ and the $\mathcal{O}(p^4)$ LECs $\hat{L}_i$ in $T^{(4)_{\lecs}}_{IJ}$.
 Their values are determined through fitting the various meson-meson scattering data, including phase shifts and inelasticities.
+The uncertainty analyses are performed within the framework of bootstrap approach, by fitting the numerous pseudo-data sets generated via the random Gaussian sampling of the experimental scattering data.
+The large samples of refitted parameters resulting in this procedure are then used for later uncertainty studies throughout.
+The values of all the relevant parameters used in this work, together with their error bars, are presented in the Supplement.
 The fitted results are shown in Fig.~\ref{fig_scattering_data}.
-The values of all the relevant parameters used in this work, are presented in the Supplement.

 The unitarized $aP_1\to P_2P_3$ scattering amplitudes have many merits, such as respecting chiral symmetry at low energies, satisfying exact unitarity relations and the constraints from the scattering data, and incorporating the dynamics of heavy d.o.f. by properly generating the relevant resonance states.
 These features ensure that the unitarized amplitudes correctly capture the key dynamics of $aP_1\to P_2P_3$ processes.
 By taking those sophisticated unitarized PW amplitudes as inputs, we show the cross sections of $a\pi\to\pi\pi$ and $aK\to\pi K$ processes in CM frame in Fig.~\ref{fig_cross_sections}, evaluated through